Looking forward to our centenary

 Though Covid will be with us, probably, for many years to come, what better way to celebrate some sort of a return than with a celebration!
 And what better event is there to celebrate than our 100th birthday!

-Our big Centenary Headline comes in the form of Jess Gillam.
-Jess is an internationally renowned saxophonist, broadcaster, presenter and musical director.
+To list the Finale first… Jess Gillam is an internationally renowned saxophonist, broadcaster, presenter and musical director.
 Perhaps more important; she is a keen supporter of the Festival movement and all that it can bring to young musical lives.
 Jess will be performing at our final concert, to be held this year in the Town Hall on Sunday 13th March.
 She appears, thanks to generous support from the Arts Council, for which we are enormously grateful.